Sorry, you need to enable JavaScript to visit this website.

 National Environmental Programme

-The Parliament is currently debating the proposal of National Environmental Programme until 2026 (2026-ig szóló 5.
+In 2022, the Parliament adopted the National Environmental Programme until 2026 (2026-ig szóló 5.
 Nemzeti Környezetvédelmi Program).
 The task of the programme is to define the country's environmental goals and the tasks and means required to achieve them, taking into account the country's environmental status, the development goals of society and the obligations arising from international cooperation and EU membership.

-The proposal states also that in the field of environmental, sustainable focused 'lifelong learning' and the education still need to be developed.
+The programme also states that in the field of environment, sustainable focused 'lifelong learning' and education still need to be developed.
 Besides the government programmes, various civil organisations, national parks and museums participate in environmental educational tasks.

 The appearance of global education in high schools

 The Concept for Global Responsibility Education does not detail the exact integration of global issues in high school and higher education.
-In 2021, the framework curriculum for the optional subject 'Sustainability' was introduced for grades 9-10 and 11-12.
-A textbook, teaching tools and teacher training for teachers are available for the 'Sustainability' curriculum ('Fenntarthatóság').
+In 2021, the framework curriculum for the optional subject 'Sustainability' was introduced for grades 5-12.
+A textbook, teaching tools and teacher training are available for the 'Sustainability' curriculum.
+From 2024, 'Sustainability' became an optional maturity exam subject.
+Based on information from the Ministry, in 2024, 216 students took this exam.

 However, in addition to environmental education, clearly appearing in elementary school environments, and classes in biology, chemistry and geography in secondary schools, there are several lessons available to schools to incorporate the issues of global education into their curriculum.